nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 * A definition for weaves which replicate in one direction, <a href="https://nataliesstewart.github.io/blog/chainmail-math/2023/02/22/one-semiperiodic.html">precise</a> and <a href="https://nataliesstewart.github.io/blog/chainmail-math/2023/02/23/linear-manifesto.html">intuitive.</a>

-* A more general definition for weaves which respect an arbitrary group action.
+* A more general definition for weaves which respect an <a href="/blog/chainmail-math/2023/05/10/G-weaves.html">arbitrary group action.</a>

 * <a href="https://nataliesstewart.github.io/blog/chainmail-math/2023/03/17/linking-unweave.html">The linking graph detects the unweave</a>, equivariantly.